 Certain elements of immigration and entry into the United States are currently being challenged.
 However, requirements for allowing spouses and close family members to join citizens or green card holders as permanent residents remain in place.
-The best strategy for making spousal permanent residency a reality is to work with a qualified immigration attorney who can professionally advise and assist in the application process.

 Each of the four methods is appropriate for different green card marriage circumstances.
 However, none of these are automatic nor guaranteed, so your application must be clear and truthful to pass the requirements of the USCIS.

-Green Card Marriage through Marriage Application
+Green Card Marriage on the Basis of an Existing Marriage

 Applying for permanent residency through a green card marriage application can be one of the quickest ways to obtain approval.
 The essential elements of these applications are: